-People often don’t understand why I choose to be my own provider and use libre software, or why I won’t repair a broken Windows/macOS installation.1
+People often don’t understand why I choose to be my own provider and use libre software, or why I won’t (re)install Windows or macOS for someone.1

 Allow me to explain my reasoning/proselytize.
 Libre software has these benefits among others:

 Contrast the above with the experience proprietary software offers: